jflex-de/jflex/java/jflex/ucd_generator/README.md

 * `Main` is only responsible for parsing the cli arguments and generating `UcdVersions`
-* The model `UcdVersions` is a map of version → File for each type
+* The model `UcdVersions` is a map of version → File for each type, and is light in memory.
-* The types are defined in a simple enum `UcdFileType`
+  * The types are defined in a simple enum `UcdFileType`.
+* The different Unicode.org files are parsed by `UcdScanner`.
+  * using JFlex (the flex files have been copied with little modifications form the jflex-unicode-maven-plugin)
+  * The business logic of the scanners is in an class, so that the class can easily be edited in IDE
+* While parsing, the `UnicodeData` model is updated.
+  * I've tried to use immutable objects when possible, but that wasn't always possible
-* `UcdGenerator` generates _UnicodeProperties.java_ using velocity
+* `UcdGenerator` uses velocity
+  * `UnicodePropertiesEmitter` emits `UnicodeProperties.java` from the `UcdVersions`.
+  * `UnicodeVersionEmitter` emits `Unicode_x_y.java` from the `UnicodeData`.